keithagroves/agent-to-service/README.md

 ### Dynamic Protocol Support

-A2S is designed to be flexible and protocol-agnostic.
+A2S is designed to be flexible and communication-protocol-agnostic.
 Each **step** within a capability specifies the format of its interaction, which can be:

 - **OpenAPI**: For RESTful APIs.

+In the future it could also potentially support:
 - **GraphQL**: For flexible queries and mutations.
 - **AsyncAPI**: For event-driven architectures.
-- **Custom**: For any other interaction patterns or proprietary protocols.
+- **Custom**: For any other interaction patterns or proprietary communication protocols.

 This dynamic support allows agents to interact with a wide range of services seamlessly, even within a single capability execution.